hughobrien/zfs-remote-mirror/README.md

 I should also note, that much to my surprise, my simple 1A USB power supply is able to both power the RPi, and the 2TB USB powered drive I attached to it, no powered hub needed - though this may be putting some strain on the RPi's linear regulators.

-Congratulations on making it to the end, as a reward, [here's a pre-made RPi image file](https://raw.githubusercontent.com/hughobrien/zfs-remote-mirror/master/FreeBSD-armv6-10.2-RPI-B-ZFS-295446M.img.xz) containing almost all of the above modifications.
+Congratulations on making it to the end, as a reward, [here's a pre-made RPi image file](https://github.com/hughobrien/zfs-remote-mirror/raw/master/FreeBSD-armv6-10.2-RPI-B-ZFS-295446M.img.xz) containing almost all of the above modifications.
 You'll have to tolerate the user being called 'hugh', and you'll have to install your own CA key, but otherwise it should speed things up quite a bit.
 Why didn't I mention this earlier?
 Think how much more you now know!

-To use it:
+Use *xz* to decompress it and then mount it with *mdconfig* as above.
+Verify that the file matches the following hash:
+	hugh@local$ sha256 FreeBSD-armv6-10.2-RPI-B-ZFS-295446M.img.xz
+	SHA256 (FreeBSD-armv6-10.2-RPI-B-ZFS-295446M.img.xz) = 5cdd85a03c1d5475ce72fc20b9623f50936b72ab61a614524385a11f07705622